History of Kikkoman Soy Sauce

 HOKKAIDO KIKKOMAN COMPANY

-Currently, Kikkoman has three soy sauce production plants in Japan, and seven soy sauce production plants overseas and sell our products in markets worldwide.
+Currently, Kikkoman has three soy sauce production plants in Japan, and eight soy sauce production plants overseas and sell our products in markets worldwide.
 Kikkoman’s goal is to make Kikkoman Soy Sauce the global standard of seasoning.